Boitu-mellow/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World”
+script that prints the confused emoji